BillChan226/openenv-gen/openenv/docs/environment-builder.md

 # Multi-stage build using openenv-base
 # This Dockerfile is flexible and works for both:
 # - In-repo environments (with local src/core)
-# - Standalone environments (with openenv from pip)
+# - Standalone environments (with openenv-core from pip)
 # The build script (openenv build) handles context detection and sets appropriate build args.

 ARG BASE_IMAGE=openenv-base:latest